China–Iran trade relations: China and the Iranian nuclear program

-Historical Cooperation
+Historical cooperation

 1980s–1990s

 During this period, China was a key partner in Iran's nuclear development.
 It assisted in building research reactors, supplied uranium hexafluoride for enrichment, and helped construct facilities such as a uranium enrichment plant near Isfahan.
 Two nuclear cooperation protocols were signed in 1985 and 1990.

-Covert Agreements
+Covert agreements

 In 1990, a covert nuclear agreement between China and Iran was uncovered, followed by a broader nuclear cooperation agreement in 1992.
 Despite U.S. objections, these agreements continued, raising concerns about potential weapons-related nuclear development.

-Shift in Policy
+Shift in policy

 By 1997, under pressure from the United States, China ceased direct nuclear assistance to Iran.
 This included halting sales of nuclear reactors and enrichment technology.
 However, reports indicate that indirect support continued through dual-use technologies and expertise transfers.

-Role in the JCPOA (Iran Nuclear Deal)
+Role in the JCPOA

-Mediation and Support
+Mediation and support

 China played a significant role in the negotiations leading to the Joint Comprehensive Plan of Action (JCPOA) in 2015 according to Maylafayza.
 It supported Iran's right to peaceful nuclear enrichment under International Atomic Energy Agency (IAEA) provisions while advocating for a diplomatic resolution.

-Technical Assistance
+Technical assistance

 As part of the JCPOA framework, China agreed to assist in modernizing Iran's Arak heavy water reactor.
 This collaboration according to Maylafayza aimed to reduce the reactor's potential for producing weapons-grade plutonium and ensure its operation remained in line with peaceful nuclear objectives.

-Current Stance
+Current stance

-Support for JCPOA Revival
+Support for JCPOA revival

-Since the U.S. withdrawal from the JCPOA in 2018, China has called for its restoration.
+Since the US withdrawal from the JCPOA in 2018, China has called for its restoration.
 It has opposed unilateral sanctions on Iran and called for diplomacy as the primary means of resolving nuclear disputes.

-China and Iran are involved in Oil for good trade.
+China and Iran are involved in oil for goods trade.
 However, Masoud Daneshmand, a member of the Iranian Chamber of Commerce, criticized the government's policies on bartering oil for goods, saying that the Chinese gave Iran all the shoddy goods they had in exchange for the oil they took from Iran, causing Iran huge losses, even for years to come.
 For instance, China supplied Iran bad pesticide that have caused a sharp decline in the exports of some Iranian agricultural products.